Suzanne Anton

 Suzanne Anton, KC (born May 31, 1952) is a Canadian politician and the former Minister of Justice and Attorney General of British Columbia.
 Elected to the Legislative Assembly of British Columbia in the 2013 provincial election, Anton represented the riding of Vancouver-Fraserview as a member of the British Columbia Liberal Party, following a career at the municipal level.
 She was appointed British Columbia's Attorney General and Minister of Justice on June 10, 2013.

 Prior to her political involvement, Anton was a lawyer and former prosecutor with the Criminal Justice Branch of British Columbia.
 She was defeated in the 2017 provincial election by George Chow.

-Anton sought official status to lead the "no" side opposing any electoral reform in BC with Bill Tieleman and Bob Plecas.
+Anton co-lead the 2018 successful "no pro-rep" side, campaigning to maintain the current "first-past-the-post" electoral system in BC with Bill Tieleman and Bob Plecas.

 Attorney General of British Columbia

 Crime Victim Assistance Program

 Anton has made public statements in regards to the murder of Maple Batalia, a Simon Fraser University student murdered in 2011, whose alleged murderer has been charged but still not tried as of 2015.
 The trial is expected to resume in January 2016.

 Anton has stated that the pre-trial delay must be very difficult for to the Batalia family.
 She said the British Columbia government is committed to supporting families through the Crime Victim Assistance Program which provides financial benefits to help people recover from the impacts of victimization.
 She said that Crown counsel do their best to advance cases promptly and provide the accused with a fair and timely trial.